fedi-e2ee/public-key-directory-specification/Specification.md

 ### Encryption of Protocol Message Attributes

 The main security consideration of encrypted message attributes (i.e., Actor ID) is to ensure that the contents are indistinguishable from random once the key has been securely erased.
+Beyond that, it only exists for compliance, not security.

 Thus, without the key, it should be computationally infeasible to recover the plaintext attribute.
 With this security guarantee in place, so long as all parties honor the request of the key to be erased in response to a "right to be